 However, the SPD still had mass support amongst the working class and poor, winning the 1928 Reichstag elections, with over 9 million votes while the KPD received 3.2 million.
 This SPD vote reflected aspirations for improvements in living standards, and a belief amongst some sections of the population that the SPD would solve their problems.
 However, once again the coalition government the SPD formed with bourgeois parties enacted the capitalist class’s wishes.
 The SPD played the dual role of holding back struggle by manipulating its support amongst the population, whilst carrying through attacks.
 A similar role to the SPD was being played by social democratic parties in many European countries.

-This role was recognised by the KPD, and the Stalinist Comintern.
+This role was recognised by the KPD, and the by now Stalinist Comintern.
 However, their reaction to this situation was a massive error, and one that would help prevent united workers’ action against fascism.